Easter Basket Ideas for Teenagers

 Candy for Easter Baskets for Teens

-Finally, if you’re going to add the sugar, try these:
+You know your kiddos would love some candy too.
+If you’re going to add the sugar, try these:

 - Pop Rocks